Jusatas/VU-Funkcinis/README.md

 - **DeleteSeq**: Allows the user to create named sequences for use later.\
   Example: `deleteseq mySeq1`

+- **SaveTo**: Allows the user to store the result of commands that are performed in a sequence.\
+  Example: `saveTo mySeq1 concat (complement GGG) AT` would result in a new sequence named mySeq1 that hols CCCAT

 ## Combining Commands

 Commands can be combined to perform more complex operations.\